Foundational theory for optimal decision tree problems. I. Algorithmic and geometric foundations: Geometric foundation

 However, the naive implementation \ref{eq: nested-combiantion specification} is inefficient due to the overhead of storing intermediate results: $\mathit{kcombs}\left(G\right)$ produces $O\left(N^{G}\right)$ combinations for an input of size $N$, which is both memory-intensive and computationally costly.
 Additionally, its non-recursive nature prevents the application of thinning techniques.

-Nevertheless, \citet{he2025ROF} presents both D\&C and sequential versions of $\mathit{nestedCombs}$, while the D\&C version is efficient, it complicates the ordering of elements.
-Element ordering is critical for our applications because combinations represent hyperplanes, which carry essential predictive information.
-Therefore, we adopt the sequential version of $\mathit{nestedCombs}$ developed by \citet{he2025CGs}.
-The pseudo-code for this sequential version is presented in Algorithm \ref{alg:nested combination generator -sequential}.
+Our goal is now to fuse the two-step definition of $\mathit{nestedCombs}\left(K,G\right)$, given in \ref{eq: nested-combiantion specification} into a single recursive function. \citet{he2025ROF} presents both divide-and-conquer (D\&C) and sequential versions for the fused program of $\mathit{nestedCombs}$.
+While the D\&C version is more easy to be parallelized, it complicates element ordering.
+Since ordering is critical in our applications—where combinations represent hyperplanes that encode essential predictive information—we adopt the sequential version of $\mathit{nestedCombs}$ developed by \citet{he2025ROF}.
+The pseudo-code for this sequential version is shown in Algorithm \ref{alg:nested combination generator -sequential}.

 One source of efficiency in $\mathit{nestedCombs}$ is the representation of inner combinations as integers ranging from $1$ to $\left( \right)$.
 This is achieved through the clever use of the $\mathit{reverse}$ function, which reverses the order of elements in a list.
 With this modification, combinations are arranged in\emph{ revolving-door order} \citet{he2025CGs}, avoiding explicit representation of combinations.
 Instead, their ``ranks'' are used, allowing the information of each hyperplane to be indexed in $O\left(1\right)$ time using the integer representation.